joedf/LibCon.ahk/LibCon_docs.md

 ----
 ```
-Description: Prints a String with a new line.
+Description: Prints a String with a new line. (has Unicode Support)
              Default: Prints an empty new line.
       Input: The String to be printed
      Output: None